 Every combatant in World War II had its own unique style of propaganda posters.
-The Soviet Union's posters are the most unique because, unlike the others, they don't really try to tell the people to do anything specific, such as to enlist or to keep their mouths shut for fear of alerting Nazi spies.
+The Soviet Union's posters are the most unique because, unlike the others, they don't really try to tell the people to do anything specific, such as to enlist or to keep their mouths shut for fear of alerting German spies.
 Instead, Soviet propaganda posters simply convey feelings and emotions.

 However, make no mistake: Soviet propaganda posters of World War II are not "simple."
 In fact, they are intricately crafted to convey interlocking themes which provide individual links in a continuing dialogue with the people that has only one conclusion: Germany must be defeated.
-The way that basic themes are used to broaden the attack on the Germans by firmly establishing one theme (such as that Hitler is a two-faced), then using that theme to establish something completely different (that all Nazis are two-faced thieves) as an outgrowth of the first, is brilliant in its simplicity.
+The way that basic themes are used to broaden the attack on the Germans by firmly establishing one theme (such as that Hitler is a two-faced), then using that theme to establish something completely different (that all Germans are two-faced thieves) as an outgrowth of the first, is brilliant in its simplicity.
 Soviet posters are best thought of as establishing a thematic progression.

 If you view the right Soviet propaganda posters in succession, they almost form a graphic novel of the emotions of the leadership (and presumably people) of the USSR throughout World War II.
 Let's give it a go.

 For instance, glorification of Soviet Premier Josef Stalin is a major and basic theme of Soviet posters.

 This was a durable theme which extended into the immediate post-war years - and the abruptly disappeared when he did.
 Stalin gave the disparate peoples of the Soviet Union a common center around which to rally.